Ademsk1/SudokuSolver/README.md

 Once the above is completed, and an assessment is made on the abilities of the script should advanced solving methods be applied.

+## Efficiency

+While efficiency has not been assessed directly, the 8 tests that have occured all took approximately 5ms to complete, and were easy/medium problems.

+## Issues

+There is a current issue in the script in deciding when to apply method (2) that will be resolved, although this is more of an efficiency issue than a bug.